-- Set up a score that is specific to one action (e.g. newsletter clicks) that is important to your goals and track engagement for specific contacts.
+- Set up an action-specific score (e.g. newsletter clicks) that is important to your goals and track engagement in detail.

-- Find your most qualified leads to use for ad targeting on platforms like Facebook and Twitter.
+- Find your most qualified leads to target on platforms like Facebook and X.

-Check out this case study to learn about one of our partners’ experiences using email sequencing for lead generation with Brevo.
+Go deeper: find out how one of our partners uses email sequencing for lead generation with Brevo.

 Boost conversions with lead scoring

-Hopefully, this guide gave you a better idea of how you can use a lead-scoring model to better target your leads.
-You should use these tips as a starting point and adapt the workflows to match your business goals.
+Hopefully, this guide inspired you to use a lead-scoring model to better target your leads.
+These tips as a starting point — adapt the workflows to match your business goals.

 Visual workflow builder, if/then logic, multichannel steps, performance tracking and ready templates to use.
 Free for 2,000 contacts.